 Transfer the cake from the pan to a plate and top it with the strawberries

 *The Erythritol is essentially a sugar alcohol derived from fruits.
 It has zero calories and no carbs, so it does not raise blood sugar or insulin levels.
 It seems to be a great alternative to the sugar, however, it can upset the stomach and cause gas if eaten in excess.
-You can find erythritol in organic grocery stores or on amazon (see below link).
+You can find erythritol in organic grocery stores or on Amazon.

 Note: When using Erythritol as a substitute in your recipes, apply proportions between 1.2 or 1.4